alauda/ng-monaco-editor/README.md

     BrowserModule,
     FormsModule,
     MonacoEditorModule.forRoot({
+      /**
+       * optional, load monaco by yourself, you'd prefer loading esm for example */
+      dynamicImport: () => import('monaco-editor/esm/vs/editor/editor.api'),

+      /**
+       * optional, use amd loader to load monaco if present, lower priority than `dynamicImport` *
-      // Angular CLI currently does not handle assets with hashes.
+       * Angular CLI currently does not handle assets with hashes.
 We manage it by manually adding
-      // version numbers to force library updates:
+       * version numbers to force library updates:
+       */
-      baseUrl: 'lib',
+      baseUrl: 'lib/v1',

-      defaultOptions: DEFAULT_MONACO_OPTIONS,
+      defaultOptions: {},
     }),
   ],
   providers: [